How To Watch Football In An RV

 Yes, this may be extreme, but if you’re a crazy fan, you might want to stay local and tailgate from your RV.
 Depending on the stadium and what type of rig you have, you may be able to tailgate at the stadium; otherwise, you can always do it at the campground.
 You’ll be able to watch your games on TV locally.

-Last year, we were hunkered down in my hometown to have Baby Ava during football season, so we were able to catch all the Vikings Games from our regular RV Antenna!
-Check out this pic I found of my 8th grade football team.
+Last year, we were hunkered down in my hometown to have Baby Ava, and it was during football season, so we were able to catch all the Vikings Games from our regular RV Antenna!
+Check out this pic I found of my 8th-grade football team.
 I’m #28, STUD!

 Get Satellite With The NFL Package